thomasakarlsen/mib2-android-auto-vc/README.md

 This project aims to finish what VW started.
 To bring Navigation and music information from AndroidAuto to the VW Virtual Cockpit.

+> [!NOTE]
+> This project does not support Car Play.
+Contributions for Car Play support are very much welcome.

 ## Features
 - [X] Navigation directions
 - [X] Distance to next maneuver